Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 The database info is an object which usually doesn't change during runtime.
 It holds following properties:

 - `name` Mandatory - a string defining the name of the database
-- `vendor` Mandatory - a string holding the database vendor name (e.g. Oracle, MySQL, ...), can be an user defined name or one of the constants in [DatabaseVendor](#constants-for-database-vendors)
+- `vendor` Mandatory - a string holding the database vendor name (e.g. Oracle, MySQL, ...), can be an user defined name.
+If possible use a constant defined in [DatabaseVendor](#constants-for-database-vendors)

 Additionally, it holds following properties describing the connection to the database.
 Depending on the actual connection used the corresponding property/properties shall be set.
 If the specific information like host/socketPath/... is not available the property channelType shall be set.

-- `host` A string specifying the hostname in case of a TCP/IP connection is used (note that OneAgent may try to resolve the hostname)
+- `host` A string specifying the hostname/IP of the server side in case of a TCP/IP connection is used (note that OneAgent may try to resolve the hostname)
 - `port` The TCP/IP port (optional)
-- `socketPath` A string specifying the UNIX domain socket path used
+- `socketPath` A string specifying the UNIX domain socket file
-- `pipeName` A string specifying the name of the pipe used
+- `pipeName` A string specifying the name of the pipe
-- `channelType` Specifies the channel type (e.g. TCP/IP, IN_PROCESS,... ) used.
-Valid values are available via [ChannelType](#channel-type-constants)
+- `channelType` Specifies the protocol used as communication channel (e.g. TCP/IP, IN_PROCESS,... ).
+Valid values are available via [ChannelType](#channel-type-constants).

 The second argument holds data describing the concrete operation and holds following properties: